Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-x_RdJmv4yTw.md

 ### Transcript

-> what kind of fuel i answered this last time it's whatever you want i'll never tell could be something alien too like who knows
+> what kind of fuel I answered this last time it's whatever you want I'll never tell could be something alien too like who knows